ConductorOne/baton-vgs/README.md

 You'll need a Service account for your organization with the scope organization-users:read.
 To do this, you will need to use the VGS-CLI.
 You can find more info about it here(https://www.verygoodsecurity.com/docs/vault/developer-tools/cli-and-client-libraries), and specifically how to add a service account here(https://www.verygoodsecurity.com/docs/vgs-cli/service-account/#create).
 After doing that you will get the clientId and clientSecret for that account.

+...
+For simplicity, just run the following script.
+It will create a service account for you. then you can use the clientid and clientsecretid provided after runnig the script.
+vgs apply service-account -O <ORG_ID> -f ./pkg/config/service_account.yaml

 ## brew